Martina Hingis: 2014: US Open doubles finalist

 Hingis helped Sabine Lisicki during the Australian Open.
 She participated in Champions Tennis League India to boost tennis in the country.

 Hingis returned to the WTA Tour at Indian Wells, partnering Lisicki in the doubles.
 They lost in the first round to three-time Grand Slam finalists Ashleigh Barty and Casey Dellacqua.
-At the Sony Open in Miami, Hingis and Lisicki reached the finals of the tournament and then defeated Makarova and Vesnina in straight sets, marking Hingis's first title since she won the Qatar Ladies Open in 2007 and her first Premier Mandatory doubles title since winning the 2001 title in Moscow.
+At the Miami Open, Hingis and Lisicki reached the finals of the tournament and then defeated Makarova and Vesnina in straight sets, marking Hingis's first title since she won the Qatar Ladies Open in 2007 and her first Premier Mandatory doubles title since winning the 2001 title in Moscow.
 This was also her third win in Miami, having won her last title there in 1999.

 Hingis reached the final at Eastbourne with Pennetta where they lost to Chan Hao-ching and Chan Yung-jan of Taiwan.
 At the Wimbledon Championships, she reached the quarterfinals with partner Bruno Soares in mixed doubles, where they lost to Daniel Nestor and Kristina Mladenovic in straight sets.

 Entering as an unseeded team at the US Open, Hingis and Pennetta reached the final, without losing a set in any of their matches.
 In the final they lost to Makarova and Vesnina in three sets.

 At the latter end of the season, Hingis and Flavia Pennetta won two titles.
 At the tournament in Wuhan, they beat Cara Black and Caroline Garcia to take the title; in Moscow they beat Caroline Garcia and Arantxa Parra Santonja.

-2015: Five Major doubles titles
+2015: Five major doubles titles

-In Hingis's first tournament of the year in Brisbane, she and partner Sabine Lisicki didn't drop a set en route to the title, beating Caroline Garcia and Katarina Srebotnik in straight sets in the final.
-Hingis played at the Australian Open with Flavia Pennetta, as the 4th seeds, but lost in the third round.
+In her first tournament of the year in Brisbane, Hingis and partner Sabine Lisicki didn't drop a set en route to the title, beating Caroline Garcia and Katarina Srebotnik in straight sets in the final.
+Hingis played at the Australian Open with Flavia Pennetta, as the fourth seeds, but lost in the third round.
 However, Hingis paired with Leander Paes in the mixed doubles to win the title.
-The win was her first in a Grand Slam event since capturing the mixed-doubles crown at the 2006 Australian Open.
+The win was her first in a major event since capturing the mixed-doubles crown at the 2006 Australian Open.